 Connect to the Keenetic web interface.

 To work with the IPv6 protocol, you should install the 'IPv6' system component on the Keenetic.
 Make sure that you did it.
 Check it on the 'System settings' page in the 'Updates and component options' section by clicking on 'Component options'.

 If the 'IPv6' component is not installed, install it.

 In the 'Connection settings' window, be sure to enable the 'Use for accessing the Internet' option.
-In the 'Connection name' field specify any name to describe the connection.
-In the 'IPv4 address' field you should enter the server address for connection (it is specified in the broker's control panel in 'Server IPv4 Address').
-In the 'IPv6 address' field insert the client address specified in the control panel in 'Client IPv6 Address' (add the address without the /64 prefix).
-And in the 'IPv6 prefix' field insert the address from 'Routed /48'.
+In the 'Connection name' field, specify any name to describe the connection.
+In the 'IPv4 address' field, you should enter the server address for connection (specified in the broker's control panel in 'Server IPv4 Address').
+In the 'IPv6 address' field, insert the client address specified in the control panel in 'Client IPv6 Address' (add the address without the /64 prefix).
+And in the 'IPv6 prefix' field, insert the address from 'Routed /48'.